 During fiscal 2016 through fiscal 2018, the Company entered into Credit Agreements ("Credit Agreements") with Texas Capital Bank, National Association ("TCB") totaling \$15,500,00.
 As of July 1, 2022, the Company paid the TCB term loan in full.
-The

-Company has no further obligations under the Credit Agreement.
+The Company has no further obligations under the Credit Agreement.

 On July 18, 2022, the Company entered into a Credit Agreement ("Agreement Susser") with Susser Bank, a Texas state bank, as administrative agent ("Susser") on behalf of itself and the other lenders (collectively, the "Lenders") for (i) a revolving credit facility in an aggregate principal amount of up to \$10,000,000 (the "RCF"); and (ii) a term loan facility in an original principal amount of \$8,960,000 (the "Term Loan Susser" and together with the RCF collectively, the "Loans").
-In connection with the RCF the Company entered into a Revolving Credit Note, in favor of Susser, in the stated principal amount of \$10,000,000 (the "RCF Note"), and in connection with the Term Loan the Company entered into a Term Note, in favor of Susser, in the stated principal amount of \$8,960,000 (the "Term Note" and together with RCF Note, collectively, the "Notes").
+In connection with the RCF the Company entered into a Revolving Credit Note, in favor of Susser, in the stated principal amount of \$10,000,000 (the "Term Note"), and in connection with the Term Loan the Company entered into a Term Note, in favor of Susser, in the stated principal amount of \$8,960,000 (the "Term Note" and together with RCF Note, collectively, the "Notes").

 On July 29, 2022, the Company entered into an Amendment to Credit Agreement ("Amendment") with Susser on behalf of itself and the lenders.
 The Company is exposed to interest rate risk related to its variable rate debt obligation under the Term Note.
 In July 2022, the Company entered into an interest rate swap agreement with Susser to manage exposure arising from this risk.
 The swap agreement had a notional amount equal to the Term Note.
 The agreement pays the Company monthly SOFR plus 3.25% on the notional amount and the Company pays a fixed rate of interest equal to 6.09%.
 The effective date of the amended term loan was July 29, 2022 with a maturity date of July 29, 2032.
 On November 18, 2022, the Company terminated the interest rate swap agreement recording a gain on interest rate swap of \$446,200 for the fiscal year ended November 30, 2022.
 A variable interest rate will be paid on the outstanding balance of the Term Note.
 On March 27, 2023, the Company entered into an interest rate swap agreement with Susser to manage exposure to interest rate risk related to its variable rate debt obligation under the Term Note.
-The swap agreement had a notional amount equal to the Term Loan.
+The swap agreement had a notional amount equal to the Term Note.
+The manage exposure to interest rate swap agreement recording a gain on interest rate swap of \$446,200 for the fiscal year ended November 30, 2022.
+A variable interest rate will be paid on the outstanding balance of the Term Note.
+On March 27, 2023, the Company entered into an interest rate swap agreement with Susser to manage exposure to interest rate is variable rate debt obligation under the Term Note.
+The swap agreement had a notional amount equal to the Term Note.
 The agreement is to pay the Company monthly SOFR plus 3.25% on the notional amount and the Company is to pay a fixed rate of interest equal to 6.96%.
 The effective date of the amended term loan was March 27, 2023 with a maturity date of July 29, 2032.

-Prior to the loans, the Company's principal source of cash has been from sales of its umbilical cord blood program to customers and royalties from licensees.
+Other than the foregoing loans, the Company's principal source of cash has been from sales of its umbilical cord blood program to customers and royalties from licensees.